virtualparadox/BBMap/docs/readme.txt

 startpad=<8000> 	Put this many "N" at the beginning of a "chrom" file when making index.
 It's best if this is longer than your longest expected read. stoppad=<8000>		Put this many "N" at the end of a "chrom" file when making index.
 It's best if this is longer than your longest expected read. minscaf=<1>		Do not include scaffolds shorter than this when generating index.
 Useful for assemblies with millions of fairly worthless unscaffolded contigs under 100bp.
-There's no reason to make this shorter than the kmer length.
+There's no reason to make this shorter than the kmer length. usemodulo=<f>		Throw away kmers that are not equal to their reverse modulo 5.
+Reduces memory usage and sensitivity.
+Must be specified when indexing and when mapping.

 Input Parameters: